douglasteeple/FollowMeDNN/README.md

 ## Deep Learning Project ##

 This project implements a fully convolutional Deep Neural Network (DNN) for semantic segmentation.
-Semantic segmentation is superior to bounding boxes as it accurately segments to the actual shape of the object.
+Semantic segmentation  accurately segments to the actual shape of the object unlike bounding boxes.
 The DNN learns and later identifies and tracks a target in simulation.
 This target is called the `hero` throughout this documentation.

 In a Fully Connected Layer each perceptron is connected to every perceptron in the previous layer, and each connection has it's own weight.
 This is a general purpose connection pattern making no assumptions about features in the data.